 Then, it was off to the gazebo!
 A larger set one was used for dancing, but this one was the exterior shown in the “Sixteen Going on Seventeen” scene.

 We drove by the mansion exterior used for the movie (which is not actually by the lake), but it’s private property, so no stop.
-The last stop before heading up into the mountains was the abbey that Maria is starts the movie at and the real Maria also was at, which was built in 740 (red roof).
+The last stop before heading up into the mountains was the abbey that Maria lives in at the start of the movie and the real Maria also lived in, which was built in 740 (red roof).
 The real Maria also married the Captain here.
 It’s an active abbey, so no visits inside!

 Then, we headed to the mountain and lake district – wow, do you miss some of the best that the Salzburg area offers if you never leave the city.
 Just incredible!